It’s a hard thing to do, but what happens if you inject B12 wrong?

 - Inject into fat tissue, not deeper.

-- Get rid of trapped air bubbles before injecting.
+- Remove air bubbles from the syringe before injecting.

-- Don’t store the B12 in anything that’s exposed to light.
+- Don’t store B12 in containers exposed to light.

 - Inject daily.